Purchased from Russia. Developed in India. Delivered to the UK.

 A global transaction over nine months that offers 'a lifetime of happiness' for all involved.

-Vivienne Franzmann's play Bodies explores the human cost of surrogacy, and what we’ll overlook to get what we want.
-The play premiered at the Royal Court Theatre, London, in the Jerwood Theatre Upstairs, on 5 July 2017, in a production directed by Jude Christian.
+Vivienne Franzmann's play Bodies explores the human cost of surrogacy, and what we'll overlook to get what we want.
+The play premiered at the Royal Court Theatre, London, in the Jerwood Theatre Upstairs, in July 2017, in a production directed by Jude Christian.

 ‘We should have brought a gift.’